arturshyshko/automyte/src/automyte/PLANS.md

 ## Tasks

-1. Move guards and breakpoint and other basic tasks to tasks folder.
+1. Move breakpoint and other basic tasks to tasks folder.
 Use contrib only for extension like libcst
-1. Think again about guards implementation, not exatly the fan of a base class
-1. Think about typing for guards
 1. Add ActOn task guard which accepts filters to filter files further?
 Like:
   ActOn(filter_by: Filter, tasks=...)
 1. TaskGuard to (only run if "run" mode for example)